Informed financial consent

 Make sure to ask for informed financial consent

-Before receiving treatment you're entitled to know who will be treating you and how much each doctor or specialist (if there is more than one, and there usually is) will charge.
-Our online tools let you check the average costs involved with your procedure.
+Before receiving treatment you're entitled to know who will be treating you and how much each doctor or specialist will charge - there is often more than one.
+If you're an Australian resident, use our online tools to check the average costs involved for your procedure.

-- Details of the proposed procedure including hospital, admission date, procedure details such as MBS items, their description and fee for each item.
+- Details of the proposed procedure including hospital, admission date, procedure details such as MBS items with a description and fee for each.

-- Any prosthetics that may be required depending on the procedure you are having, including the full fee for these and the health fund benefit.
+- Prosthetics that may be required and their fee, plus the health fund benefit.